thehyve/transmartApp-doc/source/smartr.rst

 General Functionality
 ~~~~~~~~~~~~~~~~~~~~~

-The following functionalities are available in multiple workflows:
+The following functionality is available in multiple workflows:

 -   **Capture SVG**: this button allows you to download the current image to your local computer.
 Note: this
     does not always work as well as expected.